MiahDrao97/interop_experiments/README.md

 # Setup

 To run, you need .NET 8 and Zig installed ([master branch](https://ziglang.org/download/)).
+This code was built using Zig version `0.14.0-dev.2370+5c6b25d9b`.

 ## Build

 There is a `postbuild.bat` file called on a `dotnet build` command, which handles building the Zig library and unit-testing it.
 It assumes that the `zig` command is added to PATH.
 It then copies the binaries from the resulting `zig-out/bin/` directory into the debug and release directories on the .NET side.
-Due note that you may have to manually create `/bin/Debug/net8.0` or `/bin/Release/net8.0`.
+Note that you may have to manually create `/bin/Debug/net8.0` or `/bin/Release/net8.0`.
 The batch file assumes those directories already exist and copies to both.

 ## Run